 So daddy did take them out for a bit when he got home from work.
 Cody came inside pretty quickly from being cold, but we had to bring Grayson in kicking and screaming after being out there FOREVER!
 His little cheeks were beat red, but he was SO mad that he had to come in!
 Hilarious!

 After dinner, we made snow ice cream!!!
 I have had this on the list for the last few years and looked at several different recipes.
-You can’t go wrong with Paula Deen and let me tell you it was NO disappointment!
-It was AMAZING!
+This one was AMAZING!
 Very sweet, but delicious!
 It did melt quickly so we all went from spoons to straws and drank it like a shake :) You MUST try this!
 Cody thought it was the coolest thing that we made ice cream out of snow!

 Lastly, we had some leftover shaving cream so we made bath tub paint.
 Easy, quick and fun.
 Wipes right off the walls, but adds a little something special to bath time!
 I will say the red and blue do stain the skin so you may want to go with the lighter colors if the kids are going to paint themselves :) For a more natural coloring, you could use juices from fruits to dye the shaving cream.
 The boys had a BLAST with this!
 The water looked nasty after and we did have to drain it and give them a shower, but it was worth the smiles and laughs!